 Rated five stars on TripAdvisor and 3 Diamonds by AAA, The Lamplighter Bed & Breakfast of Ludington is conveniently located one mile from the beautiful shores and beaches of Lake Michigan in downtown Ludington.
-We're situated along Ludington Avenue, just five blokcs from shopping, antiquing, restaurants, breweries, delicious ice cream and entertainment!
+We're situated along Ludington Avenue, just five blocks from shopping, antiquing, restaurants, breweries, delicious ice cream and entertainment!

 Three lighthouses, the S.S.
 Badger car ferry to Wisconsin, the Ludington Area Center for the Arts, the Port of Ludington Maritime Museum and beautiful Ludington State Park are all nearby.

 Old World Charm Pairs with Today’s Comforts

 Our Queen Anne Victorian features its original oak pocket doors, handcrafted oak staircase, and tiled fireplaces.
 The comforts and conveniences of today come alongside antiques and family heirlooms that decorate our elegant, yet casual old home, ensuring your experience is a time of rest and relaxation.

-Each of our five rooms or suites offer private baths.
+Each of our five rooms or suites offer attached private baths.
 Enjoy a comfortable night’s sleep in a queen- or king-size bed framed in cherry, oak or antique brass.
 Relax in one of our jetted tubs included in our Monet or Ansel Adams suites.
 Stay in touch with the outside world with complimentary WiFi, and cable channels on our flat screen TVs.
-A refrigerator with complimentary beverages as well as microwave, are available for all our guests.
+A refrigerator with complimentary beverages, as well as microwave, are available for all our guests.

 Wander outside to enjoy the beautiful gardens and outdoor spaces.
 Read a book, have your morning coffee, or enjoy a glass of wine in our cozy gazebo.
 We enjoy serving breakfast on the deck or patio – weather permitting, of course!

 No one goes away hungry!
-Baked in-house, fresh muffins, breads or pastries are offered each morning for early risers.
-A hearty breakfast made from locally grown or sourced ingredients is served each morning, at multiple times - you choose which works best for you!
+A hearty two-course breakfast made from locally grown or sourced ingredients is served each morning, at multiple times - you choose which works best for you!
 Freshly baked cookies or other sweets greet you as you come back from the day’s adventure.
 Coffee and tea are available 24/7 as well.